An early unknow work by

 With Ricardo Melina - one of the leading experts in Brazil in the analysis of audio, images, and forensic documents - we meticulously analyzed the signature letter by letter, examining the spacing between characters, as well as the rhythm and overall coherence of the writing.
 We compared it with the database of authenticated Mané-Katz signatures that we have gathered.

 Through our analysis, we observed that all authenticated Mané-Katz signatures found in the databases exhibit slight variations but share consistent characteristics, traits that are also present in the signature on this painting.
 There is no indication of an attempt to imitate.
-Based on our expertise, we believe this signature is authentic, and the painting could date from the period 1930-1940.
-We will conduct further comparisons in the coming months.
+Based on our expertise, we strongly believe this signature is authentic, and the painting could date from the period 1930-1940.

 We contacted Marc Ways, a French specialist who works on the Painters of the Lost Generation and on art labeled as “degenerate” by the Nazis.
 Three key takeaways from our exchanges: